 Mothman Festival is held on Main Street in Point Pleasant, WV.
-As a vendor, you will arrive around 4 to set up.
+As a vendor, you will arrive around 3 or 4 to set up.
+Expect Friday night sales!
 The street will be blocked off, but when you get there simply tell the event staff that you are a vendor and they will let you in and direct you to the spot you were emailed about.

 When signing up for the Mothman Festival as a merchandise or artist, you have two options - use their big canopy with less space that is already set up, or bring your own.
 I always bring my own canopy so my space is slightly less crowded and I have more room to display my work.
-Mothman Festival staff provides you with one table, but you must provide your own if you need more than one.
+Mothman Festival staff did not proved tables this year, so bring your own just to be safe.
 You also need to bring your own chairs!

 Set up is easy if you are able to park close to your spot (which you should).
 I typically set up my canopy, chairs, tables, tablecloths and any shelving Friday night and set up maybe half of my art and leave the rest in bins in the canopy to finish setting up early Saturday morning.

 Here are some tips if you are new: